 He does have a point.
 No one camping along the Wisconsin River wants a group of 20 people to set up shop on their door step.
 When sandbars are at a premium on a Saturday night in the summer; however, you may not get a sandbar to yourself.
 This is especially true when you are occupying a piece of ground bigger than Lambeau field and Soldier’s Field combined.

 If you do want a huge sandbar to yourself then consider either taking a smaller space or come to the Wisconsin River and camp on a Wednesday night.
 Similarly, If you come to a busy restaurant on a Saturday night, you might not get a booth.

 When there are limited resources, it is necessary to share

 The point of this post is not to call out the guy on the other side of the sandbar.
 I have been in his shoes, and I understand his point of view.
 This conflict is larger than a small tiff over a campground on the Wisconsin River or at a state park.

 It speaks about consideration, tolerance, and placing yourself in the other camper’s shoes.
 When the young men moved into our campground last year, we were all a little annoyed, but we did not go over and confront them.
 We were annoyed because we were only thinking about our own experience.
 When they apologized and told us that they had nowhere to go, we then saw things through their perspective and understood that they had nowhere to go.

 I hope our neighbor went back to his campground and had at least half as awesome a time as we did.
 I hope our presence did not detract from his weekend paddle on one of the greatest rivers in the world.

-If you are interested in camping on the Wisconsin River and do not have the gear.
-Wisconsin River Outings rents canoes and provides shuttle service.
+If you are interested in camping on the Wisconsin River and do not have the gear, Wisconsin River Outings can get you a Wisconsin canoe and provides shuttle service.